urschrei/ckmeans/README.md

 Ckmeans clustering is an improvement on 1-dimensional (univariate) heuristic-based clustering approaches such as [Jenks](https://en.wikipedia.org/wiki/Jenks_natural_breaks_optimization).
 The algorithm was developed by [Haizhou Wang and Mingzhou Song](http://journal.r-project.org/archive/2011-2/RJournal_2011-2_Wang+Song.pdf) (2011) as a [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming) approach to the problem of clustering numeric data into groups with the least within-group sum-of-squared-deviations.

-Minimizing the difference within groups – what Wang & Song refer to as `withinss`, or within sum-of-squares – means that groups are optimally homogenous within and the data is split into representative groups.
-This is very useful for visualization, where one may wish to represent a continuous variable in discrete colour or style groups.
-This function can provide groups that emphasize differences between data.
+Minimising the difference within groups (what Wang & Song refer to as `withinss`, or within sum-of-squares) means that groups are optimally homogeneous within and the data is split into representative groups.
+This is very useful for visualisation, where one may wish to represent a continuous variable in discrete colour or style groups.
+This function can provide groups that emphasise differences between data.

-Being a dynamic approach, this algorithm is based on two matrices that store incrementally-computed values for squared deviations and backtracking indexes.
+## Data Types

+While this library supports both integer and floating-point types, **`f64` is the recommended type** for most clustering use cases.
+Continuous data is the primary target for optimal clustering, and the implementation is optimised for floating-point performance.
+Integer types work but may see reduced performance due to algorithmic trade-offs that favour f64.

+## How It Works

+The algorithm fills two matrices using dynamic programming:
+- **S matrix**: stores the minimum within-cluster sum-of-squares for clustering the first `i` elements into `k` clusters
+- **J matrix**: stores backtracking indices to reconstruct the optimal cluster boundaries

+For each column `k` (number of clusters), the algorithm finds the optimal split point `j` for each position `i` by minimising `SSQ(j, i) + S[k-1][j-1]`, where `SSQ(j, i)` is the sum-of-squares for elements `j` to `i` (computed in O(1) using prefix sums).

+The key to linear-time performance is the SMAWK algorithm's monotonicity property: the optimal split point for position `i` is always >= the optimal split point for position `i-1`.
+This allows a divide-and-conquer approach that processes each column in O(n) time, giving O(kn) total complexity.

-Unlike the [original implementation](https://cran.r-project.org/web/packages/Ckmeans.1d.dp/index.html), this implementation does not include any code to automatically determine the optimal number of clusters: this information needs to be explicitly provided.
+Unlike the [original R implementation](https://cran.r-project.org/web/packages/Ckmeans.1d.dp/index.html), this implementation does not include any code to automatically determine the optimal number of clusters: this information needs to be explicitly provided.
 It **does** provide the `roundbreaks` method to aid labelling, however.

 # FFI
 A C-compatible FFI implementation is available, along with libraries for major platforms.
 See the [header file](include/header.h) and a basic C example in the [`examples`](examples) folder.
 The FFI functions have been verified not to leak memory (see comment in example).